Absolut Botanik by Bold Inc., Australia13 January,2016

 Where the bold letters of the Absolut brand feel permanent, the illustration of Absolut Botanik, much like Absolut’s Limited Edition ranges, are of the moment, and effectively (and appropriately) leverage a continued favour for the compelling and now fairly universal communicative nature of botanical illustration in the drinks industry.

-A blend of ink, watercolour and a slight etched quality in shading plays with craft, ingredient quality and to some degree a sense of heritage, while content and concept, which resolves around animals wanting their fruit back, and characterised by some aggressive faces and postures, feels thoroughly contemporary.
+A blend of ink, watercolour and a slight etched quality in shading plays with craft, ingredient quality and to some degree a sense of legacy, while content and concept, which resolves around animals wanting their fruit back, and characterised by some aggressive faces and postures, feels thoroughly contemporary.

 This layers Absolut Botanik with a subtle story component, presumably to be expanded upon throughout campaign work, and draws a more unique and adult personality from the often light and playful qualities associated with watercolour.